Probate Litigation – When a fiduciary duty is breached turn to Howe Legal in Lowell, MA.

-A fiduciary duty is a legal duty to act solely in another party's interest.
-Trustees, Powers of Attorney and Personal Representatives (Executors) of Estates all have fiduciary duties to act in the best interest of beneficiaries.
-When the fiduciary duty is breached, these individuals should be held accountable and/or removed from power.
-Where there is undue influence of an elder, action should be taken to protect the elders physical, financial and legal rights.
-When the disposition of assets under a will, Probate or Trust results in an unfair outcome for an interested party, a petition in Equity can remedy the result.
+A fiduciary duty is a legal duty to act solely in another party’s interest.
+Trustees, Conservators, Attorneys in Fact and Personal Representatives of Estates all have fiduciary duties to act in the best interest of beneficiaries.
+When the fiduciary exercises improper power and breaches the duty the fiduciary should be held accountable and/or removed from power.